Question: When is the deadline for application?

 - Research / purpose statement (about 600 - 800 words in English, compulsory for PhD application)

 - An information sheet to be filled in.
 It is a standard format specified by our department which essentially summarizes the personal information and academic qualification.
-It can be downloaded from our web site (pdf format).
+It can be downloaded from here.

 - Personal statement